tkosciol/tkosciol.github.io/phd.md

-# Graduate student in bioinformatics at Małopolska Centre of Biotechnology in Kraków, Poland
+# Graduate student in bioinformatics

 The Structural and Functional Genomics lab at the Małopolska Centre of Biotechnology is **looking for a graduate research assistant to join the group**.
 The position is available from October 2019 with funding covered by the project until December 2022.